Your current path:

 Neither working time nor break time.
 So far the facts have been clarified.
 One question that arises from this: How much time you are allowed to spend on the toilet at all.

 There are no clear rules for this either, but there are certain indications.
 Of course, going to the toilet only counts as such if it is used for what it is intended for.
 Anyone who plays around on their cell phone or even takes a short nap no longer meets the requirements.
-This is then a refusal to work and can be punished with a warning or even termination without notice.
+This is then a refusal to work and can be punished with a warning or even dismissal without notice.

-However, none of these things make it clear how much time you are allowed to spend on the toilet.
+However, none of these things make it clear how much time you are allowed to spend in the toilet.
 Ultimately, it is up to the employer to decide when they think someone is spending too much time in the toilet.

 Conclusion